 Our courts are broken as another liberal judge releases yet another violent offender on bail to commit murder.
 Criminals laugh at courts as people die.
 It’s disgusting!

 Another predictable murder as a liberal judge sets another violent offender free on bail to commit murder

-Shane Stanford’s criminal record, pictured below, included Assault, Assaulting a Peace Officer, Obstructing a Peace Officer, and two counts of breach of his previous bail conditions, yet the courts set him free again.
+Shane Stanford’s criminal record is pictured below.
+It includes Assault, Assaulting a Peace Officer, Obstructing a Peace Officer, and two counts of breach of his previous bail conditions.
+Still, the courts set him free again.